UIHYEON-KYE/homepage/README.md

-# Data Scientist Portfolio — homepage
+# Data Scientist Portfolio — 계의현

 This repository contains a simple, static portfolio website template for a data scientist.
 It includes an HTML/CSS/JS single-page layout with sample projects and a small interactive chart (Chart.js).